rrangnekar-aws/aws-appsync-iot-core-realtime-dashboard/README.md

 # aws-appsync-iot-core-realtime-dashboard

 This application demonstrates a web application dashboard receiving real-time updates from a series of IoT sensors.
-It depicts a fictitious set of pH sensors deployed around the San Francisco Bay.
 The solution is built with React, AWS AppSync, and AWS IoT Core technologies.

+This has been forked from the original project to depict Air Quality sensors (instead of pH sensors) and also use a DynamoDB stream as a source.

 ![Image description](images/map.jpg)